 St Petersburg – British Airways – if you do choose this route though be careful to sort out the visa early!
 There is a ferry line Helsinki-Tallinn-St Petersburg too.

 Stockholm www.ryanair.com followed by an Estonia Air or SAS flight to Tallinn ( or a long ferry journey this time!)

-STEP 2 Getting to Saaremaa (Kuressaare)
+STEP 2 Getting to Saaremaa (Kuressaare) (from Tallinn airport).

 By car – If you are interested in hiring a car you can let know about that one of travel agencies , as they may be able to get preferential rates.
 Car hire can be arranged through the following companies at Tallinn airport (Budget, Hertz, Avis, Europcar, etc.).

 The trip from the mainland of Estonia passes through some of the country's most beautiful scenery.
 In particular the stretch from Muhu onto Saaremaa makes the journey more than worthwhile!

 By normal bus service – there is a regular bus service (departures every 2 hours) Tallinn –Kuressaare to and from Tallinn bus station which is ten minutes by taxi from the Tallinn airport .
 The price of the bus ticket to Kuressaare is around 15-17 €.
 Information about bus routes and schedules in Estonia: www.tpilet.ee and for Saaremaa internal routes: www.bussipilet.ee

 Once negotiating your way out of Tallinn the journey is quite simple.
 You travel south-west towards Virtsu and take the short (30 min) ferry ride to the island of Muhu, which is linked by a bridge to Saaremaa.
-The car and passenger ferry from the mainland port of Virtsu operates hourly to Kuivastu in the summer and every two hours during the rest of the year.
-Exact schedules for the ferry can be checked on the Saaremaa Laevakompanii web-site www.laevakompanii.ee Read notes about ferryes and schedule here .
-Estonian roads, once outside Tallinn are very quiet and a joy to drive along – you should look out for the mooses (who are not known for their intelligence and tend to wander onto roads) and the other abundant wildlife in Estonia.
-(The car with minister of defence of Estonia crashed with bear recently (16.04.2008), but bears aren't option at road to Saaremaa.)
-Once on the island of Saaremaa you follow the signposts for Kuressaare or for your destination.
+The car and passenger ferry from the mainland port of Virtsu operates every 35 minutes to Kuivastu in the summer and from every hour up to two hours during the rest of the year.
+Exact schedules for the ferry's can be checked on the Saaremaa Laevakompanii web-site and ferry tickets are available directly from www.tuulelaevad.ee too.
+Tickets are available as printable with barcode and as e-service too ( then you can initate entry for boarding with your phone at port) .
+And of course there are ticket offices at ports.
+Phone numbers: Virtsu port + 372 47 75020; Kuivastun port +372 45 45432.